-- Miriam and Cavendish Medical Centres will be moving into the Birkenhead Medical Building, a new purpose-built facility on Laird Street.
-There will also be a Minor Injuries Centre operating from this site, along with services such as Podiatry, Physiotherapy and Counselling. - Woodchurch Road Surgery will be relocating to a new building in Townfield Close, Noctorum, this November.
-Building will incorporate District Nursing and Health Visiting Services, and will also have space to accommodate a range of community services. - Funding has been made available from NHS Wirral to local GP practices to support the development of Patient Participation Groups across the Wirral.
-Patient participation groups (PPGs) are forums providing opportunities for patients to communicate with their practice and NHS Wirral about their experiences of practice services, to exchange ideas and make suggestions about the development of existing services and the planning of future ones.PPGs currently up and running at:
+- Victoria Central Health Centre and Travelwise have produced a document highlighting bus routes to the site.
+The three practices on site have been given a supply for patients and it is also available from VCHC reception. - Funding has been made available from NHS Wirral to local GP practices to support the development of Patient Participation Groups across the Wirral.
+Patient participation groups (PPGs) are forums providing opportunities for patients to communicate with their practice and NHS Wirral about their experiences of practice services, to exchange ideas and make suggestions about the development of existing services and the planning of future ones.
+PPGs are currently up and running at: - Central Park Medical Centre - St Hilary Brow Medical Centre

-Miriam Medical Centre